 (a) Basis of Consolidation

-These consolidated financial statements incorporate the financial statements of the Company and its subsidiary, Castle Silver Mines Inc. All intercompany transactions, balances, and income and expenses are eliminated upon consolidation.
+These consolidated financial statements incorporate the accounts of Gold Bullion Development Corp. and its subsidiary, Castle Silver Mines Inc ("Castle).
+All intercompany transactions, balances, and income and expenses are eliminated upon consolidation.

 (b) Foreign Currency Transactions